Second Wave: Dead fish wash up on Eastern Shore beaches twice in 3 weeks

 Vacationers noticed several fishing boats and smaller boats near the shore, and thousands of fish carcasses in the sand along Pickett Harbor, Kiptopeke State Park and Sunset Beach.
 Unlike the spill from July 5 that Omega Protein said was a result of a net break on one of its menhaden boats and included primarily menhaden, this more recent spill also had several larger fish such as red drum.

-10 On Your Side contacted Omega Protein and the Virginia Marine Resources Commission for comment, but neither immediately responded.
+10 On Your Side contacted Omega Protein and the Virginia Marine Resources Commission for comment.

+In a statement from Omega and its fishing contractor Ocean Harvesters, the companies said they take full responsibility and notified the VMRC, acknowledging that a group of red drum were in one of their menhaden nets. “(The captain) immediately instructed the crew to open the net and release the fish.
+The crew observed that many fish swam away, but the captain acknowledged that many fish likely died during the incident.”

+A company spokesman said it is rare for menhaden nets to interact with red drum, but when asked about what steps the companies are taking to keep similar incidents from happening again, responded “We do not plan on providing additional comments beyond yesterday’s release”.

 “It seems like an unmitigated environmental disaster,” said Beth Deel, who’s visiting from Roanoke.
 She was surprised by what she saw Tuesday morning on the beach at Kiptopeke State Park.